ISO/IWA 49 Child-friendly multidisciplinary and interagency response services for children who are victims of violence

 Even though the Barnahus model has mostly been implemented and gained recognition in Europe, the model is flexible and can be adapted to different national contexts.
 Still, in order to practice as a Barnahus, there are foundational criterias and guidelines that should guide the setup and practice in all countries.

-A draft version of the IWA will be sent to registered participants.
+A draft version of the IWA will be sent to registered participants and in planned to be published on March 12, 2025.

 International Workshop Agreement provide the opportunity to ensure the broadest range of relevant interested parties.
 IWA´s are approved by consensus amongst the individual participants in the workshop.
 The IWA Process can be found here >